JoeTomkinson/Biped.UI.Fixes.Plugin/README.md

    Visit the [BipedWideScreenFix GitHub releases page](https://github.com/JoeTomkinson/BipedWideScreenFix/releases) and download the latest release ZIP file.

 2. **Extract the Files**
    Extract the contents of the ZIP file into your game directory (e.g., `steamapps/common/Biped`).
 This ensures that the plugin DLL and related files are placed in the correct folder structure.

+	-  **Importnat Note** Do not use the 'Extract All' option on the Zip file as it'll put the files into a directory of the same name as the zip package.

 3. **Initial Run**
    Launch the game once.
 This initial run allows BepInEx to load the plugin and automatically generate a configuration file at: